doc-ai/tensorio-ios/README.md

 motorcycle
 ```

-Now, the underlying tensorflow model still produces an output with three values corresponding to the softmax probability that this item appears in the image.
-However, TensorIO now maps labels to those probabilities and returns a dictionary of those mappings:
+The underlying tensorflow model still produces an output with three values corresponding to the softmax probability that this item appears in the image.
+TensorIO, however, now maps labels to those probabilities and returns a dictionary of those mappings:

 ```objc
 NSDictionary *inference = (NSDictionary*)[model runOn:input];